Journey to Resolving HikariCP Deadlock When Using JPA and MyBatis Together (feat. OSIV)

 When I first glanced at the Stack trace on Slack, I was puzzled.

-As expected, right after receiving it, I started digging into the logs to figure out where it occurred and why.
+As expected, I immediately started digging into the logs to figure out where it occurred and why.

 First, the maximum-pool-size of the server where the exception occurred was set to 40.